THE PRODUCT

 Delivered to

-Warehouse push is FOCUS 1.0, nightly — lands in Snowflake, BigQuery, S3, or any destination that accepts a push.
+Warehouse push is FOCUS 1.0, nightly — Snowflake, BigQuery, S3, or any destination that accepts it.
 AI agents: Claude, Cursor, anything that can ask.

 The controls

 Policies are evaluated per request — not per invoice line, weeks later.
-Each decision is written to the record with the policy that made it.
+Each decision is written to the record with the policy that made it, and the catalog keeps growing.

 • budget-limitSpending stops at the limit — hard stop or paced burn, your call per budget.